adamqaw/blog/README.md

 ** Update: When isolating the db model into a test.py and adding the data from the response into the db, it works.
-** Had to delete and restart the database to progress ** Response data is not not found and therefore nothing added to db; returns KeyError
+** Had to delete and restart the database to progress ** Response data is not not found and therefore nothing added to db; returns KeyError ** Added data to the db from a test.py and the stock.html works, but still looking for solution for adding the data from main.py in the stocks method.